History of the Andaman and Nicobar Islands: Danish colonial period and British rule

 The history of organised European colonisation on the islands began when settlers from the Danish East India Company arrived in the Nicobar Islands on 12 December 1755.
 On 1 January 1756, the Nicobar Islands were made a Danish colony, first named New Denmark, and later (December 1756) Frederick's Islands (Frederiksøerne).
-During 1754–1756 they were administrated from Tranquebar (in continental Danish India).
+During 1754–1756 they were administered from Tranquebar (in continental Danish India).
 The islands were repeatedly abandoned due to outbreaks of malaria between 14 April 1759 and 19 August 1768, from 1787 to 1807/05, 1814 to 1831, 1830 to 1834 and gradually from 1848 for good.

 From 1 June 1778 to 1784, Austria mistakenly assumed that Denmark had abandoned its claims to the Nicobar Islands and attempted to establish a colony on them, renaming them Theresia Islands.

 In 1789 the British set up a naval base and penal colony on Chatham Island next to Great Andaman, where now lies the town of Port Blair.
 Two years later the colony was moved to Port Cornwallis on Great Andaman, but it was abandoned in 1796 due to disease.

 Denmark's presence in the territory ended formally on 16 October 1868 when it sold the rights to the Nicobar Islands to Britain, which made them part of British India in 1869.

 In 1858 the British again established a colony at Port Blair, which proved to be more permanent.
 The primary purpose was to set up a penal colony for criminal convicts from the Indian subcontinent.
 The colony came to include the infamous Cellular Jail.

 In 1872 the Andaman and Nicobar islands were united under a single chief commissioner at Port Blair.